 When the facet joints suffer from trauma, injury, repetitive stress, or disease, the medial branch nerves can send pain signals to the brain.
 Pain that originates in the cervical spine may be felt in the neck, shoulders, upper back, and head.

 Neck pain conditions treated with medial branch blocks include the following:

 If the pain signals from these conditions are blocked successfully, other treatments can help you heal.
 For example, in some cases, cervical medical branch blocks allow you to pursue physical therapy to treat an underlying condition.
 Your doctor may also use cervical medial branch blocks as a diagnostic tool before proceeding with more permanent pain relief options, like cervical radiofrequency ablation.

-At The Pain Experts of Arizona in Gilbert Cervical medial branch blocks benefits go beyond pain relief.
+At The Pain Experts of Arizona Cervical medial branch blocks benefits go beyond pain relief.
 Your doctor can use a cervical medical branch block to diagnose the underlying cause of your neck pain, too.
 Getting a proper diagnosis of your pain’s cause is critical for proper treatment.

 Other cervical medial branch blocks benefits include:

 - The procedure is minimally invasive